swcarpentry/shell-novice/03-pipefilter.md

 =================

-Now that we know a few basic commands, we can finally look at its most powerful feature: the ease with which it lets us combine existing programs in new ways.
+Now that we know a few basic commands, we can finally look at the shell's most powerful feature: the ease with which it lets us combine existing programs in new ways.
 We'll start with a directory called `molecules` that contains six files describing some simple organic molecules.